eslint/eslint/docs/src/user-guide/getting-started.md

 Because of this line, all of the rules marked "(recommended)" on the [rules page](/docs/rules) will be turned on.
 Alternatively, you can use configurations that others have created by searching for "eslint-config" on [npmjs.com](https://www.npmjs.com/search?q=eslint-config).
 ESLint will not lint your code unless you extend from a shared configuration or explicitly turn rules on in your configuration.

-## Global install
+## Global Install

 It is also possible to install ESLint globally rather than locally (using `npm install eslint --global`).
 However, this is not recommended, and any plugins or shareable configs that you use must be installed locally in either case.

-## Manual set up
+## Manual Set Up

-You can also manually set ESLint up your project.
+You can also manually set up ESLint in your project.

 Before you begin, you must have a `package.json` file already.
 If you don't, make sure to run `npm init` or `yarn init` beforehand.